rouanw/rouanw.github.io/index.md

 ## Consulting

 I've consulted to clients in the financial services, health, media and education sectors.
-I've worked as an agile coach, helping teams learn agile practices and helping organisations change the way they deliver software.
+I've worked as an agile coach, helping teams learn agile practices and helping organisations change the way they deliver software to their customers.
+Take a look at my thoughts on [what makes an organisation agile](http://www.thoughtworks.com/insights/blog/four-attributes-agile-business).